 When you do water the aloe transplant make sure to water it thoroughly, allowing water to come through the bottom of the pot.
-I often do this at the sink and then let it sit there to drain and excess water.
+I often do this at the sink and then let it sit there to drain any excess water.
 Typically aloe's water schedule is about once or twice a month.
 It's better to keep it on the dry side.
 When in doubt, don't water.
+Overwatering often results in root rot.